IshKevin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 $ 8-cwd_state contain script to write in file
 $ 9-duplicate_last_line contain script for duplicate last line
 $ 10-no_more_js contain script that delete all js file
 $ 11-directories contain script for counting files
+$ 12-newest_file contain script for counting ten new file